earthstar-project/replica-server/README.md

 # Earthstar Replica Server

+> ### 🚨🚨🚨 Server functionality has been moved into the core Earthstar module!
+This repo will no longer receive any updates.

 A replica server is an always-online peer which you can use to synchronise your Earthstar shares with far away friends.
 They're undiscoverable and only synchronise with peers who already know your shares' addresses.